List of NHL rivalries: New York Rangers vs. Pittsburgh Penguins

 Both franchises have been part of the same division on four different occasions: with the Patrick Division from 1981 to 1993, from 1998 to 2013 as part of the Atlantic Division, since 2013 as part of the Metropolitan Division, and in the 2020–21 season as part of the East Division.

 The Penguins and Rangers met in eight playoff series, with the Penguins winning five of them.
 Between 1989 and 1996, the two teams met thrice in the playoffs.
-The most memorable of those confrontations came in the 1992 Patrick Division finals, in which the Penguins upset the Presidents' Trophy-winning Rangers in six games en route to winning the second of their back-to-back Stanley Cups.
-That series was best remembered for Lemieux breaking his left wrist following a controversial slashing penalty from Adam Graves in game two, and Ron Francis' overtime winner in game four.
+A memorable moment of those confrontations came in the 1992 Patrick Division finals, in which the Penguins upset the Presidents' Trophy-winning Rangers in six games en route to winning the second of their back-to-back Stanley Cups.
+That series was remembered for Lemieux breaking his left wrist following a controversial slashing penalty from Adam Graves in game two, and Ron Francis' overtime winner in game four.

 During the early 21st century (2000s and 2010s), the Penguins and Rangers met four times in the playoffs, with each team winning two series each.
 Both teams, led by Sidney Crosby, Evgeni Malkin, and Marc-Andre Fleury (Pittsburgh), Ryan Callahan, Chris Kreider, and Henrik Lundqvist (New York Rangers) respectively, after their 2008 playoff meeting, they met in three consecutive postseason series from 2014 to 2016.
 In 2014, the Rangers came back from a 3–1 series deficit to win the series in seven games, en route to making the Stanley Cup Final.
 In both 2015 and 2016, the two teams exchanged five-game first round series victories, with the Penguins eventually taking home the Stanley Cup in the latter year.

 In 2022, both teams met again in the first round.
 The Penguins obtained a 3–1 series lead, except the Rangers again came back to win in seven games.
 This was the second time the Penguins blew a 3–1 lead against the Rangers, as well as the fourth time in franchise history that the Penguins have done so.

-As of the end of the 2024–25 season, New York leads the regular season record, 142–121–23–17, while Pittsburgh leads the playoff record, 27–17.
+As of the end of the 2025–26 season, New York leads the regular season record, 144–123–23–17, while Pittsburgh leads the playoff record, 27–17.